Assisted hatching can improve IVF success rates

 A few days after fertilization, our experienced embryologists hatch each embryo in our laboratory.
 They use a high-powered microscope to evaluate the embryo.
 The embryologists then insert a fine needle, use a laser or apply a special acidic solution to create a tiny opening in the outer layer (zona pellucida) of the embryo.
 This layer exists to protect the embryo.
 By penetrating it, the proteins and genetic material inside will have easier access to the wall of the uterus.

 This elasticity and thinning of the outer layer of the embryo is a natural process that occurs in all pregnancies.
 In IVF, Dr. Anderson or Dr. Royster transfer the embryo to the uterus about one day after hatching.
 Then, it has a chance to implant and become a viable pregnancy.

 Our Southern California fertility doctors recommend assisted hatching for certain patients.

 - Couples who have experienced failed IVF cycles

 - Women with high follicle-stimulating hormone (FSH) levels

 - Patients with poor egg or embryo quality

 We use assisted hatching in all cases of embryo transfer in IVF regardless of a woman’s age or how many IVF cycles have been attempted.
 An embryo must hatch in order to implant.
 We believe assisted hatching improves implantation rates and gives hopeful parents a long-awaited chance to start a family.

 Are there any risks?

-Even though assisted hatching helps the overall implantation rate, other factors play a vital part in the health of an embryo.
+Even though this technique helps the overall implantation rate, other factors play a vital part in the health of an embryo.
 The age and chromosomal makeup of the eggs are also critical to the success of IVF.